How do I know if I'm ready for Endless Customers?

 Can you guess which companies are getting the most return on their efforts?
 And can you guess which companies are seeing their results gradually diminish?

-That's the nature of They Ask, You Answer.
-You know you are ready to start when you are willing to trust the process and embrace it as a long-term shift in your culture and mindset, not just a temporary tactic.
+That's the nature of Endless Customers.
+You'll know you're ready to start if you're willing to trust the process and embrace it as a long-term shift in your culture and mindset, not just a temporary tactic.

 6. Know that you are no different